How to Cope With Stress: 10 Coping Strategies

 10 Ways to Cope with Stress

-But mostly it’s the mental stress that disturbs us due to problems in interpersonal relations, work-related or other situations, and it can be controlled by being aware of the choices we make.
+But mostly it’s the mental stress that disturbs us due to problems in interpersonal relations, in work-related or other situations.
+And you can control that by being aware of the choices you make.

 Here are a few simple ways to cope with stress by making the right choices:

 Whenever you face a disturbing situation, try not to react instantly.
 Give a pause to your impulse to react.
 Sometimes instant reactions are bad and make you lose control of yourself.